raceychan/baozi/README.md

 p = Person(name="baozi")
 ```

-> - Note here that attribute with default value does not have to show before regular attributeo
+- Note here that attribute with default value does not have to show before regular attributeo
-> - You might place dataclass configration directly in class inheritance
+- You might place dataclass configration directly in class inheritance
-> - configs will be passed to subclasses
+- configs will be passed to subclasses

+- config class meta by passing class arguments or defining `__model_config__` field in the class

 ## 2. Usage of FrozenStruct